 The customer profile is the global middle-class.
 They are interested in items such as bookcases, side tables, storage units.
 They are aspirational.
 They are delighted by the value but also the philosophy of style and good design and frugality.
 Spending amounts are very similar around the world.

 The target market is well-understood.
 IKEA appeals to the emotional needs of the group as well as the functional.
 The physical brand is consistent internationally.
 Cultural differences are taken into account.
-The core strategy and positioning is the same around the world.
+The core strategy and positioning of IKEA is the same around the world.

 However, each country has cultural differences.
 For example, Americans fold their clothes and want deep sofas, quality textiles and large sizes.
 Italians hang clothes.
-Japanese expect high-quality materials and fabrics, more than low prices.
+Japanese expect high-quality materials and fabrics, more than they desire low prices.

 Strategy & Store Layout